Is there anything more bucket-list-worthy or iconic than a road trip to see brilliant fall colors?

 Total driving time: 4 hours if you add the side trip to Whitefish Point

 Where to stay in Munising: Munising is a small town, and there aren't many hotels to choose from.
 The Roam Inn is the top-rated hotel in the area, followed by the Holiday Inn Express Munising.
 These hotels can fill up quickly during the summer and fall seasons, though.
-Elliot and I ended up staying in an Airbnb instead; this apartment is very conveniently located.
+Elliot and I ended up staying in a rental instead; this apartment is very conveniently located.

 Day 4: Pictured Rocks National Lakeshore